|Monroe, in the days when snow fell during winter|

 Why did Jesus pray?
 He prayed to find out what the Father wanted him to do.
 He prayed to receive strength and comfort.
 He and the Father were on a redemptive mission together.
 In times of prayer, Jesus received his marching orders.

 Prayer brings us into the control room of the kingdom of heaven.
 In Scripture the "kingdom" means: the rule, or reign, of God.
 A praying person engages in God's kingdom activity.
-In prayer we gain discernment, and see how to separate kingdom activity from mundane activity.
-In prayer we become relevant do-ers of the will of God.
+In prayer we gain discernment.
+We discern the important from the mundane.
+In praying we become relevant doers of the will of God.

 "In the midst of a busy schedule of activities—healing suffering people, casting out devils, responding to impatient disciples, traveling from town to town, and preaching from synagogue to synagogue—we find these quiet words: “In the morning, long before dawn, he got up and left the house, and went off to a lonely place and prayed there.”
 The more I read this nearly silent sentence locked in between the loud words of action, the more I have the sense that the secret of Jesus’s ministry is hidden in that lonely place where he went to pray, early in the morning, long before dawn."
 (Nouwen, Spiritual Formation: Following the Movements of the Spirit, pp. 20-21)